chunli866/CCDAtoFHIRSamples/README.md

 # How may I use the repo?
 Start with the input CCD to understand the inbound data, and then check out the Output or Reformatted folder for the FHIR resources of the respective clinical domains.
+NOTE: Because of the iterative nature, the mappings in this repo represent vendors' output at the time of the upload, but do NOT necessarily represent the current or final version what the vendors' engines will produce, nor does it represent HL7's final recommendation.

 # How may I contribute?
 The easiest way to contribute is to download the input CCD from the "Input" folder, run it through your C-CDA to FHIR mapping engine, and upload the outbound composition/bundle in the Output/Bundle-Complete folder (please create a new folder to represent your company).